-I like خورش خلال بادام khalal badam stew to be filled with slivered almonds and barberries.
-The more common version of this stew is usually made without any yellow split peas but I like the addition of its flavor.
-If you prefer a thinner khoresh you may omit or the yellow split peas.
+I like my خورش خلال بادام khoresh khalal badam to be filled with slivered almonds and barberries.
+The more common version of this stew is usually made without any yellow split peas, but I enjoy the flavor and texture they add.
+If you prefer a thinner khoresh, you may omit them.
+Barberries (zereshk) are tiny, jewel-like berries that add a touch of tartness and a beautiful color to Persian dishes.

 Serves 4-6

-1 cup yellow split peas, picked over, rinsed *optional
+-1 cup yellow split peas, picked over and rinsed (optional)

 Method:

-- In a small pan saute the tomato paste in a tablespoon of oil for 2-3 minutes over medium heat.
+- In a small pan, saute the tomato paste in a tablespoon of oil for 2-3 minutes over medium heat.
 Set aside.
-This step is optional but it improves the taste of the stew.
+This step deepens the flavor of the stew.

-- Heat 2-3 tablespoons of oil in a large pot, saute the sliced onion over medium heat until translucent, add the garlic and saute for another 2-3 minutes then add the turmeric.
-Stir well to blend every bit of onion and garlic with turmeric powder.
+- Heat 2-3 tablespoons of oil in a large pot.
+Sauté the sliced onions over medium heat until translucent.
+Add garlic and cook for another 2-3 minutes.
+Stir in the turmeric until well blended.

 - Add the meat and brown on all sides.
-Add cinnamon, salt and pepper to taste, blend well.
+Season with salt, black pepper, and cinnamon.

-- Make some room in the center of the pot by pushing the meat and onion mixture to the side of the pot and place the split peas in the center and fry them for a few minutes.
-This will harden the peas and gets rid of their raw smell.
-You may also cook the split peas separately with two cups of water and add them to the stew half way through cooking if you prefer.
+- Push the meat mixture to the sides of the pot, add the split peas in the center, and fry for a few minutes to remove their raw flavor.
+(Alternatively, cook the split peas separately in two cups of water and add them halfway through cooking.)

-- Scoop in the tomato paste and pour in enough water to cover meat and to come about two inches above.
+- Stir in the sauteed tomato paste and pour in enough water to cover the meat by about two inches.

-- Cover and cook for 30 minutes on medium to low heat, add the almond slivers, mix well, cook and cover for another 20 minutes.
+- Cover and cook for 30 minutes over medium to low heat.
+Add the toasted almonds, mix well, and cook for another 20 minutes.
 Add water if needed.

-- Add barberries and saffron, stir well, taste and adjust seasoning.
-Cook for another 20-30 minutes until meat is tender and the flavors are well blended.
-Pour rose water in the last 10 minutes of cooking.
+- Add barberries and saffron.
+Adjust seasoning to taste and cook for another 20-30 minutes until the meat is tender and the flavors are well blended.
+Add rose water during the last 10 minutes of cooking.

 Enjoy!